Kholodnohirskyi District: Industry and transport

 More than 51% of the total volume of production is produced by enterprises of the processing and food industry.

-Quite a wide range of industrial products: refrigerating and freezing equipment, heating boilers, metal cutting machines, pumps, hydraulic stations, presses, stamps and molds, engines, direct current machines, electric motors for mine electric locomotives, electric pumps, electromagnetic clutches, circuit breakers, prosthetics— orthopedic products, electric razors, electric, heat, and water meters, freight cars, plastic and film products, heat exchange equipment, secondary aluminum alloys, prefabricated concrete and reinforced concrete products; food industry: grape champagne, table and strong wines, confectionery in the assortment of Kharkiv Biscuit Factory, ice cream and chocolate wafer products of Polyus LTD JV; products of light industry enterprises: outerwear, bed linen; book and magazine production.
+The city's industrial products included: refrigerating and freezing equipment, heating boilers, metal cutting machines, pumps, hydraulic stations, presses, stamps and molds, engines, direct current machines, electric motors for mine electric locomotives, electric pumps, electromagnetic clutches, circuit breakers, prosthetics— orthopedic products, electric razors, electric, heat, and water meters, freight cars, plastic and film products, heat exchange equipment, secondary aluminum alloys, prefabricated concrete and reinforced concrete products; food industry products included grape champagne, table and strong wines, confectionery from the Kharkiv Biscuit Factory, and ice cream and chocolate wafer products from Polyus LTD JV; light industry products included outerwear and bed linen; and book and magazine production.

 Education and science

 There are 12 secondary schools in the district with 8,032 students and a special evening secondary school with 151 pupils.
 2256 children are educated in 20 preschool institutions.

 In the district there is a technical school of the dairy industry, a medical school of the Southern Railway, an art school, a professional lyceum of sewing technologies, a professional lyceum of railway transport, vocational and technical school No. 41.